ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Method

-Notably, training on standard benchmark datasets is often unstable, partly due to sparse or redundant information.
-The non-stationary nature of real-world time series, combined with chronological data splitting, leads to both internal (batch-to-batch) and external (train/validation/test) distribution mismatches.
-This causes the optimization path to be heterogeneous, rendering the learning process for NFs ineffective.
-Specifically, internal data redundancy can cause the model to overfit repeated or spurious patterns \citep{liu2024timebridge}, harming generalization, while external distribution shift creates inconsistencies across the different phases of training.
-While normalization techniques like RevIN address the train-test shift, a critical problem remains between validation and testing.

-On many datasets, particularly those with smaller volumes, the validation and test losses exhibit significantly different, and at times conflicting, dynamics during training.
+On many time series datasets, particularly those with smaller volumes, the validation and test losses exhibit significantly different and, at times, conflicting dynamics during training.
 This issue invalidates the early stopping criterion: learning steps become ineffective, and suboptimal models are saved, preventing a true assessment of a model's capabilities.
 This is especially problematic when comparing models of varying complexities, which naturally have different optimization trajectories.

-To mitigate these unexpected effects, we propose smoothing the training trajectory by employing a "shadow" model for evaluation.
-We achieve this efficiently using an Exponential Moving Average (EMA) to track the parameters of the online model, a technique proven effective in self-supervised learning in self-supervised learning \citep{jepa} and generative models \citep{song2020scoreSDE}.
+To mitigate these unexpected effects, we propose smoothing the training trajectory by employing an averaged model for evaluation.
+We achieve this efficiently using an Exponential Moving Average (EMA) to track the parameters of the online model \citep{swa}.
+While this has been a standard technique in self-supervised learning \citep{moco} and generative modeling \citep{song2020scoreSDE}, its role in mitigating the specific distribution shifts found in LTSF has been largely underexplored.
+We empirically establish it as a useful tool for robust performance.
 Specifically, let $\theta$ be the parameters of the online model being trained, and $\theta^\prime$ be the parameters of the shadow model.
 Then the shadow model's parameters are upgraded as follows at each iteration.

 where $\alpha$ is the EMA decay rate.
-This shadow model is then used for all evaluations.
+This shadow model is then used for all evaluations and early stopping.
 As shown in Fig. \ref{fig:ema_etth1}, this technique effectively smooths the learning curves and mitigates the inconsistency between validation and test performance.
-By providing a more stable and reliable training signal, EMA prolongs the effective learning period and enables the model to converge to better local minima, achieving improved generalization.
+By providing a more stable and reliable training signal, EMA prolongs the effective learning period and may allow the model to converge to better local minima.